EXPLORE DENALI NATIONAL PARK, ALASKA | RETURN HOME

 flocks of birds, rushing from one part of Alaska to another on the basis of rumor.

-And by the summer of 1905, rumors in Fairbanks led them to Kantishna.
-About 2,000 stampeders took steamboats
+And by the summer of 1905, rumors in Fairbanks

-to the region, but when gold failed to materialize in quantity, they left the little boom town to languish.
+region, but when gold failed to materialize in quantity, they left the

 Earl Pilgrim, a local miner, ran an antimony mine at the end of the Stampede Road until 30 years ago.

-CLIMBING McKINLEY: A SHORT HISTORY
+CLIMBING DENALI: A SHORT HISTORY

 Judge James Wickersham, who was not only a judge but a major Alaskan adventurer, first tried

-to climb McKinley in 1903
+to climb Denali in 1903.

 In 1910, two of four gold miners managed to reach the lesser north peak – 19,470 feet – dragging